 Corporate groups, college students and civic organizations often volunteer for a day or more to help improve the grounds of the campus or paint or repair one of our buildings.

 If you have a few daytime hours during the week, consider helping our staff with the various administrative duties around the Center, including; answering phones, performing data entry, maintaining files and paperwork.

 Volunteers who have a specific experience in teaching individuals who are blind, in braille, or in assistive technology are invited to share their expertise as a volunteer.

 Sighted Guide Sailors

-The Carroll Center runs a recreation Saturday experience called SailBlind for blind and visually impaired persons to learn the art and science of sailing.
+To help blind and visually impaired persons learn the art and science of sailing, the Carroll Center runs a Saturday recreational sailing program called SailBlind.
 Experienced sighted sailors are always needed as guides.
 Enjoy free sailing in Boston while sharing your love of sailing!
 New guides will be shown methods for guiding a blind sailor and must demonstrate adequate sailing skills.

 Special Event Volunteers

 Throughout the year, The Carroll Center for the Blind hosts several special events to raise funds and awareness to support our mission.
 Annual events, like our Walk for INDEPENDENCE, require substantial volunteer involvement to ensure that they are a huge success.
 Volunteers are needed for event set-up & breakdown, greeting, registering, helping with family activities, and other miscellaneous tasks.

 These events are great one-time or on-call volunteer opportunities that can accommodate individuals, groups, or corporate teams.